HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 2: Configure the Simulation**

-Adapt the configuration files as described in :doc:`input_configuration` and place them in the ``config/config_files`` directory.
+If not already done, adapt the configuration files as described in :doc:`input_configuration` and place them in the ``config/config_files`` directory.

 **Step 3: Run the Simulation**

-Run the DEM from the command line with the following command:
+Run DEM from the command line with the following command:

 .. code-block:: shell